lahmatiy/component-inspector/README.md

 # Component inspector

-This is mostly a **proof of concept**.
-Generally it's an adoptation of `devpanel` tool from `basis.js` for some other frameworks.
-Currently Backbone and React are supported.

 ![Example for React](https://github.com/lahmatiy/component-inspector/raw/master/docs/img/intro.gif)

-General purpose of tool is show components boundaries and its DOM fragment with some details.
-But this functionality could be extended by features like `source fragment locating` and `open file in editor`.
+General purpose of tool is showing components boundaries and its DOM fragment with some details.
+It could be extended by features like [source fragment locating](#locating-components-source) and [opening file in editor](#opening-file-in-editor).

+It's still a **proof of concept**.
+Generally it's an adoptation of [basis.js](https://github.com/basisjs/basisjs) tool for other component frameworks and libraries.
+Here is ready to use builds for [React](#react) and [Backbone](#backbone).
+But you also could [use inspector with custom API](#api-free-build) for your own component solution.

 ## Install